kolikamlesh/password-manager/README.md

 # password-manager

 # Introduction
-MyPassword is A password manager, digital manager with group management based on WebCryptoAPI http://www.w3.org/TR/WebCryptoAPI/.
+MyPassword is A password manager, digital manager based on WebCryptoAPI http://www.w3.org/TR/WebCryptoAPI/.
 MyPassword remembers all your passwords for you to help keep account information safe.

 1) Data is encrypted & decrypted locally on the user's device(not on the server.)
 2) The server never stores your record in plaintext.